myatsuphyo/delivery-route-finding-service/README.md

 The purpose of this source code is to build the system that provide finding routes service.

-Currently, the following routes are used as default routes to use the service.
-A->B, A->C, A->D, B->E, C->D, C->F, D->E, E->B, E->A, F->D
+Currently, the following routes are used as default routes to use the service. \n A->B, A->C, A->D, B->E, C->D, C->F, D->E, E->B, E->A, F->D

-## Getting start!
 ### Installation

 ```sh